VesnaBrucoms/old-ebonheart-apartment/Docs/Release/Nexus description.md

 An alternative start to the quest is to head north from [spoiler]Dondril[/spoiler] and to keep an eye out for a conspicuous woman.

+## Content

+As a heads up, the two landladies are a married lesbian couple.

 ## Category/Tags

 Player homes